Diocese of Charlotte: 2000 to present

-Donoghue was succeeded as bishop of Charlotte by Auxiliary Bishop William G. Curlin from the Archdiocese of Washington in 1994.
-Curtin started the first affordable housing initiative in the diocese and concentrated on ministry to the elderly, sick and dying.
-As bishop, Curlin continued his ministry to the poor, ordained 28 men to the priesthood and opened numerous Churches throughout the diocese.
-In 1995, Curlin invited Mother Teresa to speak at the Charlotte Coliseum, drawing a crowd of over 19,000.
-That same year, Curlin stated that any priest in the diocese accused of sexual abuse of a minor would be immediately removed from ministry.
-Curlin served until his retirement in 2002.
+Curlin served until his retirement as bishop of Charlotte in 2002.
 By that year, the diocese had grown to approximately 87,000 Catholics.
 In 2003, John Paul II appointed Monsignor Peter J. Jugis, judicial vicar of the diocese, as its fourth bishop.

 In July 2007, Pope Benedict XVI issued the apostolic letter Summorum Pontificum, which allowed all priests to celebrate the Tridentine Latin Mass with some restrictions.
 In October 2007, Samuel Weber celebrated this mass, the first held in the diocese since 1969, at Davis Chapel of Wake Forest University.
 Jugis noted that the diocese was trying to accommodate those with an attachment to the Tridentine mass.
-In 2008, the Tridentine mass was celebrated for the first time in nearly 40 years at Our Lady of Grace Church in Greensboro, with Jugis attending.

 Jugis in September 2020 opened St. Joseph College Seminary in Mount Holly to prepare more priests for the diocese.
 In 2021, citing ideological uses of the Tridentine mass, Pope Francis added new restrictions on its usage.
 In 2021, the diocese celebrated its fiftieth anniversary.
 At the end of the year, Jugis formally requested that the Vatican place the Diocese of Charlotte under the patronage of Mary, the Mother of God.

 Jugis in 2023 submitted his resignation as bishop of Charlotte due to a chronic kidney condition.
-During his term, the number of Catholics in the diocese doubled to over 530,000.
-In early 2024, Jugis announced plans to build a new cathedral, citing the space limitations of the current facility.
+During his term, the Catholic population of the diocese doubled to over 530,000.
+In early 2024, Jugis announced plans to build a new cathedral, citing the space limitations of the Cathedral of St. Patrick.
 Construction was scheduled to begin in 2030.
-Pope Francis on April 9, 2024, appointed Michael Martin as bishop of Charlotte.
+Pope Francis on April 9, 2024, appointed Michael Martin of the Franciscan Order as bishop of Charlotte.